-The Club owns many items that are available to members, when they are not being used for an established event where the Club is participating.
+The Club owns many items that are available to members, when they are not being used for a club event.
 These include camping equipment, walkie-talkies and even Paella Pans.

 If you are interested in attending an Intro Ride check the calendar and then fill in the contact details below and we will send you an e-mail with all the details.